smiritykaushik/smiritykaushik.github.io/_pages/markdown.md

   - /md/
   - /markdown.html
 ---
-Using the research methods rooted in HCI, and tech policy, I am interested in answering the question: How can we ensure online trust and safety experiences are inclusive and equitable for all, particularly for vulnerable and understudied populations, when interacting with emerging technologies?
+Using the research methods rooted in HCI, and tech policy, I am interested in answering the question: How can we ensure that people's online experiences are inclusive, safe, and trustworthy, particularly for vulnerable and understudied populations, when interacting with emerging technologies?

 A few directions of particular interest to me currently include:
 * Exploring cross-cultural online privacy perspectives of understudied regions such as South Asia versus Western regions